 Students Kelli Clark & Andrew Edwards Awarded Advancing Black Arts Grant

-The Advancing Black Arts Grant is funded by The Pittsburgh Foundation and The Heinz Endowment.
-Black arts organizations and professional black artists whose work focuses on the art of African Americans, Africa and the larger Diaspora have historically been under-resourced and often have far less working capital than their counterparts working in western European-based art forms.
-Creating an equitable arts ecology within the region is a core value of the Advancing Black Arts in Pittsburgh Program and its funders.
+The Advancing Black Arts in Pittsburgh grant is funded by The Pittsburgh Foundation and The Heinz Endowments.
+Black arts organizations and professional black artists whose work focuses on the art of African Americans, Africa and the larger diaspora have historically been under-resourced and often have far less working capital than their counterparts working in western European-based art forms.
+Creating an equitable arts ecology within the region is a core value of the Advancing Black Arts in Pittsburgh program and its funders.

-The grant was awarded at the Carol R. Brown Creative Achievement Awards on December 10.
+Grant recipients were honored at a reception before the Carol R. Brown Creative Achievement Awards on December 10.